 In this invitation conditions are laid down for an honest confession coupled with sincere repentance.
 This invitation cannot fail to do good for the souls in a congregation if they listen and heed the words.
 Likewise, notice the conditional aspect of the Absolution that follows:

 The ’79 Book Rite II (and some of its other occasional services) lays down no condition of “hearty repentance and true faith.”
-Instead, the priest (or priestess) simply waves the magic wand of priest craft, and all is forgiven without the heart of the sinner turning to the Lord.
+Instead, we see only some magic wand of priest craft, and all is forgiven without the heart of the sinner turning to the Lord.